 - Make the project findings available to influence homelessness and mental health policy initiatives, services, and training on specific issues for LGBTI people.

-Our methods so far include hearing perspectives of staff at selected service providers, hearing perspectives of people who identify as LGBTI and have experienced homelessness, and conducting a secondary data analysis of the national Journeys Home survey.
+Our methods have included hearing perspectives of staff at selected service providers, hearing perspectives of people who identify as LGBTQ and have experienced homelessness, and conducting a secondary data analysis of the national Journeys Home survey and the 2014 General Social Survey.

 In August 2016, we also secured funding from Community Sector Banking to develop and pilot a co-designed model of care specifically to support trans and gender diverse people who are experiencing or are at risk of homelessness in Victoria.
 Four distinct sites within a major mainstream homelessness service provider (Launch Housing) were chosen for this pilot, including an initial access point, women’s only crisis accommodation, mixed crisis accommodation, and a youth-focused service.
 The model of care will be informed by: